mitchellkolb/morse-code-reader/README.md

 ---

 # What I Learned in this Project
-- How to
+- How to use a Binary Search Tree (BST) and other data structures.
-- Programming in
+- Programming concepts like classes, constructors, deconstructors, and nodes.
+- Demonstrating knowledge in object-oriented programming, file I/O, and data management in C++ when dereferencing pointers.

 # Tools Used / Development Environment